Historically Marriages of Chinese or foreign nationals in China stated that:

-- What would your concerns would you have, given the comments and information in this post for a marriage between foreign nationals under China’s new law?
+- What Would be Your Concerns would you have, given the comments and information in this post for a marriage between foreign nationals under China’s new law?

-- What did this post do for you?
+- Did this post offer useful info for you?

-- would it be crucial to have Health or Life insurance as a Expat?
+- Is it crucial to have Health or Life insurance as a Expat?